 84% of States Reported Marijuana Related SARs

 The 3,157 marijuana-related SARs were filed by 374 individual financial institutions (“FIs”) in at least 42 states and the District of Columbia.
 This compares to the 1,000+ SARs filed by “105 individual financial institutions from states in more than one third of the country” as mentioned in Calvery’s August speech.
-Although 23 states and DC have legalized medical marijuana and an additional 12 have legalized restricted use of CBD oils (cannabidiol), the ArcView Group reports that only 14 states had “active retail markets” in 2014 and 5 of those accounted for 97% of sales.
+Although 23 states and DC have legalized medical marijuana, the ArcView Group reports that only 14 states had “active retail markets” in 2014 and 5 of those accounted for 97% of sales.
 Financial institutions operating only in states where marijuana is illegal should not delude themselves into thinking that the marijuana industry is another state’s problem.
 However, as previously shown in a prior DSA analysis of SAR geographic data, the accuracy of FinCEN’s state data should be taken with a grain of salt.

 Type of Marijuana-Related SARs